Screen Actors Guild slams film academy for Oscar tactics

 Following Kevin Hart's departure, the Academy Awards remain without a host.
 With less than six weeks to go before the Feb.
 24 broadcast, they appear likely to remain that way.
 To compensate, the film academy has apparently sought to populate the telecast with starry presenters.
 One reported gambit has been to unite the "Avengers" cast at the Oscars.

-The open feud with SAG-AFTRA is only the latest headache for the film academy which is seeking to revamp this year's Oscars telecast.
-It earlier scuttled plans for a new best popular film category after a backlash.
+The open feud with SAG-AFTRA is only the latest headache for the film academy.
+It is seeking to revamp this year's Oscars telecast after ratings fell steeply in 2017.
+The academy earlier scuttled plans for a new best popular film category after a backlash.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP